noopkat/avrgirl-arduino/README.md

 1. Install NodeJS from [nodejs.org](http://nodejs.org)
 2. Run `npm install avrgirl-arduino` in your shell of choice
-3. Node-serialport is a dependency of avrgirl-arduino, so if you run into any troubles in step 2 and the stack trace pins it on node-serialport, [check here](https://github.com/voodootikigod/node-serialport#to-install) for further instructions on how to get everything all fixed up.

 ## How do I use it?